Gamesight/aws-glue-local-scala/README.md

 ### Usage

 We suggest that you start with ExampleJob.scala as the boilerplate for development.
 There is some additional handling for stage separation that allows the script to run locally.
 The calls to `Job` functions should only run during executions within the AWS Glue environment.
-Additionally, `dev` is passed to the `--stage` argument, the example adds local configuration to the `SparkContext` without affecting deployed executions.
-The example can be executed either locally or deployed, as long as the arguments are passed.
+Additionally, when `dev` is passed to the `--stage` argument, the example adds local configuration to the `SparkContext` without affecting deployed executions.
+The example can be executed either locally or deployed, as long as the correct arguments are passed.

 NOTE: Testing locally should be done with a small data set.
 Local executions do not have the parallelism benefits of a true distributed cluster.
 Instead, the local testing works on a single-node cluster.